agajdosi/artificial_suspects/README.md

-# Artificial Suspects
+# Artificial Witness

-**Artificial Suspects** is an experimental art game that explores the biases and prejudices of different AI models.
+**Artificial Witness** is an experimental art game that explores the biases and prejudices of different AI models.
-Rather than analyzing training datasets or statistical outputs, this game allows players to experience AI biases firsthand through gameplay in *Unusual Suspects*.
+Rather than analyzing training datasets or statistical outputs, this game allows players to experience AI biases firsthand through modified gameplay of *Unusual Suspects* board game.

-Play the *Unusual Suspects* board game with AI in your browser!

 ## Contributing